bigcommerce/catalyst/docs/client.md

 }
 ```

-## Logging
+### Logging

-You can log the request's operation name, type, and execution time to the console, along with the [complexity of the query](https://developer.bigcommerce.com/docs/storefront/graphql#complexity-limits).
+You can log the request's operation name, type, and execution time to the console, along with the [query complexity](https://developer.bigcommerce.com/docs/storefront/graphql#complexity-limits).

-To enable logging, configure the [environment variable](/docs/environment-variables#client_logger) for logging.
+To use this feature, enable logging through the [`CLIENT_LOGGER` environment variable](/docs/environment-variables#client_logger).
+When you run the `fetch` method, it will invoke the `requestLogger()` function internally to capture and log the information.